bath0ry/peep_app_flutter/README.md

 # peep_app_flutter

-A music app made in flutter for studying api with dio.
+A musical artist bio app made in flutter for studying api with dio.

 This app is a bio of Lil Peep. (musical artist).